CadeMichael/introOsSimulator/README.md

 | number of free vs Size of request |
 | --- |
 | ![graph image](./graph.png) |

+- this makes sense intuitively as the smaller the size of the current request the more likely it is to be added.

 - **Part 2** uses First Fit allocation algorithm to allocate the incoming processes to memory
     - Memory size and block size is randomized (in between a set range) each time it is run to simulate different sized memory